cabforum/smime/SBR.md

 A certificate serial number within an OCSP request is one of the following three options:

 1. "assigned" if a Certificate with that serial number has been issued by the Issuing CA, using any current or previous key associated with that CA subject; or
-2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by a. the Issuing CA; or b. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
+2. "reserved" if a Precertificate [RFC6962] with that serial number has been issued by
+   i. the Issuing CA; or
+   ii. a Precertificate Signing Certificate [RFC6962] associated with the Issuing CA; or
 3. "unused" if neither of the previous conditions are met.

 ### 4.9.11 Other forms of revocation advertisements available
 No stipulation.

 ### 4.9.12 Special requirements re key compromise
 See [Section 4.9.1](#491-circumstances-for-revocation).

 ### 4.9.13 Circumstances for suspension
 The Repository MUST NOT include entries that indicate that a Certificate is suspended.

 ### 4.9.14 Who can request suspension
 Not applicable.

 ### 4.9.15 Procedure for suspension request
 Not applicable.

 ### 4.9.16 Limits on suspension period
 Not applicable.

 ## 4.10  Certificate status services

 ### 4.10.1 Operational characteristics
 Revocation entries on a CRL or OCSP Response MUST NOT be removed until after the Expiry Date of the revoked Certificate.

 ### 4.10.2 Service availability
 The CA SHALL operate and maintain its CRL and OCSP capability with resources sufficient to provide a response time of ten seconds or less under normal operating conditions.

 The CA SHALL maintain an online 24x7 Repository that application software can use to automatically check the current status of all unexpired Certificates issued by the CA.

 The CA SHALL maintain a continuous 24x7 ability to respond internally to a high-priority Certificate Problem Report, and where appropriate, forward such a complaint to law enforcement authorities, and/or revoke a Certificate that is the subject of such a complaint.

 ### 4.10.3 Optional features
 No stipulation.